CVE-2001-1478

 02 // Vulnerability Mechanism

-Step 2: Input Delivery: The attacker provides a specially crafted input string, designed to exceed the allocated buffer size within xlock.
+Step 2: Input Delivery: The attacker provides a specially crafted input string, likely through command-line arguments or configuration files used by xlock.

-Step 4: Memory Corruption: The overflow overwrites adjacent memory regions, including the return address on the stack.
+Step 4: Memory Corruption: The malicious input overwrites a portion of memory, including the return address on the stack.

 03 // Deep Technical Analysis